KrauseFx/FxLifeSheet/README.md

 ### Sub goals

-As every person is so vastly different, has cares about different metrics in their life, this solution has to be highly customizable.
+As every person is so vastly different, and cares about different metrics in their life, this solution has to be highly customizable.

 - Fully own the data in a usable format
 - Easily add/remove data I track at any time